casper-network/docs/source/docs/casper/dapp-dev-guide/list-cspr.md

 # Listing CSPR on Your Exchange

-This topic describes how to add Casper token (CSPR) to your cryptocurrency exchange.
+This topic describes how to list Casper token (CSPR) on a cryptocurrency exchange.

-CSPR is listed on over 25 exchanges worldwide.
-As a token, CSPR is very straightforward to integrate.
-Developers can complete integration and testing in a matter of days.
+CSPR is listed on [many exchanges](https://tokenmarketcaps.com/coins/casper/market) worldwide.
+It usually takes 1 to 3 days to list CSPR on an exchange.

 ## Setting up a Node

-Running a full node requires considerable computational/bandwidth resources.
-We recommend setting up at least one node, upgrading to newer versions promptly, and keeping an eye on service operations with a bundled monitoring tool.
+While it is not necessary for an exchange to operate their own node on the Casper Network, we recommend that exchanges handling moderate to high volume of transaction activity, do run their own node.
+A node operated by an exchange does not have to be a validating node, it can be a read-only node.
 For setup instructions, see [Basic Node Setup](../operators/setup.md).

-This setup enables you to:

--   Have a self-administered gateway to the Casper Network to get data and submit transactions
+This setup enables you to have a self-administered gateway to the Casper Network to get data and submit transactions.
--   Have full control over how much historical block data is retained

-Casper nodes demand relatively high computing power.
-For specific requirements, please see [Hardware Requirements](../operators/hardware.md).

-## Setting up Accounts

-These are the steps to set up your account on the Casper Network:

-1. Generate the cryptographic keys for your account.
-For more information, see [Creating Keys](../dapp-dev-guide/keys.md#creating-accounts-and-keys-creating-accounts-and-keys)
-2. Upload your keys on the Mainnet or Testnet using a block explorer.
-For more information, see [Importing an Account](../workflow/signer-guide.md#3-importing-an-account).
-3. Fund your account on the [Mainnet](../dapp-dev-guide/keys.md#funding-your-account) or [Testnet](../workflow/testnet-faucet.md)
+## Casper Account

+You will need a Casper Account to handle the transactions on an exchange.
+Casper has an [Account model](../design/accounts.md) and the instructions on how to [create an Account](../design/accounts.md/#accounts-creating).

+For your exchange, you would need at least one Account.
+Casper Network uses an Account model that holds on to general resources as well as token and provides an on-chain identity.
+As an exchange if you are dealing with high-volume of transaction activity, you might need a main account for the exchange platform and handle sub-accounts for other users.

 ## Understanding Basic Transactions

-The following basic transactions are what users of your exchange would require to deposit CSPR and confirm a deposit is made on your exchange.
+We have a robust token and transaction model with different levels of support that ranges from convenience to robustness.
+Most of the time, when you are transferring Casper tokens between two parties, the native two-party transfer will suffice.

+Casper supports native two-party transfers as well as bulk transfer using custom Wasm.
+The native transfer is ideal method of transfer when you need to do a one-to-one transfer between two accounts.
+Whereas, the custom Wasm transfer can be used when you are making bulk transfers.
+Custom Wasm transfer allows you to do multiple transfers in a single deploy, which makes it a cost effective method for multiple transfers.

-### Transfer CSPR
+### Native transfer

-When a user wants to deposit CSPR to your exchange, request them to send a transfer transaction to the appropriate deposit account.
-For details about the direct transfer command, see [Direct Token Transfer](../workflow/transfer-workflow.md).
+Native transfer can be used to transfer tokens between two accounts.
+For details about the native transfer command, see [Direct Token Transfer](../workflow/transfer-workflow.md).
 The following command transfers 10 CSPR from *account A* to *account B*.

 ```bash
 casper-client transfer \